-When the button is pushed while the compact disc is playing, the selection following the present one starts to play from the beginning.
-Push the button several times to skip several selections.
+When the $rac{1}{3}$ button is pushed while the compact disc is playing, the selection following the present one starts to play from the beginning.
+Push or hold the I button several times to skip several selections.
 Each time the button is pushed, the CD advances one selection.
 (When the last selection on the compact disc is skipped, the first selection is played.)

 When the button is pushed, the selection being played returns to the beginning.
-Push the button several times to skip back several selections.
+Push or hold the button several times to skip back several selections.
 Each time the button is pushed, the CD moves back one selection.